drrh12/decentralized-exchange/arbi250401/README.md

 The bot performs the following operations:

 1. **Exchange Connection**: Connects to Binance and Bitfinex using API keys.
-2. **Data Collection**: Collects orderbook data using REST APIs and WebSockets.
+2. **Data Collection**: Collects orderbook data for BTC/USDT using REST APIs.
 3. **Opportunity Detection**:
    - Compares the best bid (sell) price on one exchange with the best ask (buy) price on the other.
    - Calculates the spread percentage, accounting for trading fees.